cs1302uga/cs1302-c4-alpha/README.rst

 The class that you will implement and test will be expected to provide the high-level functionality described above via its constructor and instance methods -- the specific details about what is required are included later in this document.
-What you are about to read may seem counterintuitive, but **you will not be writing any code for this project to let users interactively play a game of Connect Four**; instead, you will implement and test a class that, once fully implemented, can be used to make writing such an interactive program easier.
+What you are about to read may seem counter-intuitive, but **you will not be writing any code for this project to let users interactively play a game of Connect Four**; instead, you will implement and test a class that, once fully implemented, can be used to make writing such an interactive program easier.